Llanfair Dyffryn Clwyd

 Llanfair Dyffryn Clwyd is a village and community in Denbighshire, Wales, situated in the Vale of Clwyd about one mile south of the town of Ruthin.
-By the 2001 census, it had 1048 residents and 50.6% of them could speak Welsh.
-The figures for the 2011 census were: population 1,053:Welsh speakers 46.9%.
-The age group with the highest percentage of Welsh speakers was the 15-year-olds where every one could speak it.
+In the 2001 census, it had 1048 residents and 50.6% of them could speak Welsh.
+The figures for the 2011 census were: population 1,053; Welsh speakers 46.9%.
+The age group with the highest percentage of Welsh speakers was the 15-year-olds, all of whom could speak it.
 The villages of Pentrecelyn and Graig Fechan are located in the community.

 Church of St. Mary and St. Cynfarch

-‘The church of St. Mary in the Vale of Clwyd’ – in Welsh Llanfair Dyffryn Clwyd – shares its dedication with ‘Saint’ Cynfarch, apparently a Celtic chieftain from northern Britain, related to Coel Hen or ‘Old King Cole’.
-It is fine big 15th century ‘double-naved’ church with an impressive tower.
-It also shares its churchyard with massive yew trees, the stump of a preaching cross, a Georgian ‘vestry house and a timbered lychgate inscribed ‘Heb Dduw, Heb Ddim’ (Without God, Without Anything’).
+The church of St. Mary in the Vale of Clwyd – in Welsh Llanfair Dyffryn Clwyd – shares its dedication with "Saint" Cynfarch, apparently a Celtic chieftain from northern Britain, related to Coel Hen or "Old King Cole".
+It is a large 15th century double-naved church with an impressive tower.
+It also shares its churchyard with massive yew trees, the stump of a preaching cross, a Georgian vestry house and a timbered lychgate inscribed "Heb Dduw, Heb Ddim" (Without God, Without Anything).